 Dog parents should avoid artificial sweeteners like xylitol in the dog treats they buy, says Freels.
 Other things to avoid include artificial colors, excessive salt (which will increase thirst) and syrups and molasses (which are high in sugar).
 Be mindful of foods like grapes or raisins, which can be healthy for people but toxic to dogs, says Nelson.
 If you’re not sure about a certain food, the American Society for the Prevention of Cruelty to Animals (ASPCA) maintains a list of foods that can be harmful to your pet.

 If you want to reduce their calorie intake, dog-safe fruits and vegetables — including bell pepper, carrots, green beans, apples and bananas, to name a few — offer very few calories and have some good nutrition to them, according to Wakshlag.
 “And it’s not diluting down the calories that they get from their food — those are things you can get a lot more of as treats than commercial treats or pieces of steak that are going to be calorie dense,” he says.

 Find the right-sized dog treat

-While watching a puppy struggle with an oversized bone looks adorable (and is perhaps fit for TikTok), you should be mindful of the treat you’re handing your dog.
-“The size of the treat should be appropriate to the size of your dog,” she said.
-“Very small dogs shouldn’t have large treats and conversely, a very small treat would not be recommended for large dogs.”
-She suggested keeping an eye on your dog while they’re chewing larger treats like rawhide chews that can break and turn into choking hazards.
-Nelson also recommended breaking up big biscuits to cut down on the calories per treat.
+While watching a puppy struggle with an oversized bone looks adorable, giving a dog a treat that’s too big or too small for them can be dangerous.
+“The size of the treat should be proportional to the size of your dog — very small dogs shouldn’t have large treats and [vice versa],” says Nelson.
+Keep an eye on your dog while they’re chewing larger treats like rawhide chews that can break apart and turn into choking hazards, and break up big biscuits to cut down on the calories per treat, too, she says.